Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 tells us that if a song has 0 clichés, it is expected to have a ranking of 35.6, on average.
-The slope tells us that for an increase in 1 cliché, the historical college football team ranking is predicted, on average, to increase by 0.545 points.
+The slope tells us that for an increase in 1 cliché, the historical college football team ranking is predicted, on average, to increase by 0.545 points (aligns with the weak, positive linear relationship displayed in scatterplot above).
 The R-squared value of this model is 0.0012119, meaning that approximately 0.1211865 percent of the variability in ranks is accounted for by the linear model.
 This means that the linear model is extremely weak since, the closer the R squared value is to 1 (or 100% variability), the more accurate the model is.

 After observing these initial findings, we have determined the two research questions we will discuss in greater detail.
 Our first research